ll7/paf22/doc/research/02_basic_research_perception.md

     - height (int): Image height in pixels
     - width (int): Image width in pixels
     - raw_data (bytes)
-- **Speedometer**: Pseudosensor that provides an approximation of the linear velocity
+- **Speedometer**: Pseudo-sensor that provides an approximation of the linear velocity
   - Output: ???
-- (**OpenDRIVE map**: Pseudosensor that exposes the HD map in OpenDrive format parsed as a string)
+- (**OpenDRIVE map**: Pseudo-sensor that exposes the HD map in OpenDrive format parsed as a string)

 ### Output